Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

-<ins>_Tune the hyperparameters of the model using methods from SKLearn_<ins>
+<ins>_Tune the hyperparameters of the model using methods from sklearn_<ins>

 In order to tune the accuracy of the model, the hyperparameters need to be tuned.
-This is done by implementing SKlearns __GridSearchCV libary__ function.
+This is done by implementing sklearns __GridSearchCV libary__ function.
 The __GridSearchCV libary__ function helps loop through predefined hyperparameters and fits the model on the training set.
 The  __tune_regression_model_hyperparameters__ function(Figure 14) passes the model, X,y,X_test,y_test and a dictionary of the hyperparameters to be tuned and calls the __GridSearchCV libary function__ which loops through the dictionary of hyperparameters then the __fit__ function fits the model, then the __predict function__ makes a prediction on the test data set.
 The __mean_squared_error__ function calculates the mean squared error between the y_test and the predictions.
 The function returns the the best model, the best model hyperparameters and the performance metrics.

 &nbsp;
 <kbd>![Alt text](project_images/Figure_14_regression_tuning.PNG)<kbd>